TambotoAndre/AndreTamboto/README.md

 ## About Me

-I am a highly enthusiastic, integrity-driven, and perseverant individual with a Bachelor's degree in Informatics of Computer Science from Klabat University.
+I am a highly enthusiastic, integrity-driven, and perseverant individual.

 ## Education